mcmire/personal-content--writings/posts/ai-fact-or-fiction/Questions to answer.md

 	- https://ourworldindata.org/technology-long-run
 - Additional: What do ordinary people think about AI and how does that differ from what experts think?
 	- https://www.pewresearch.org/internet/2025/04/03/how-the-us-public-and-ai-experts-view-artificial-intelligence/
+- Additional: more about the history of AI
+	- More about the Dartmouth conference in 1956: https://archive.is/yNZJb
+	- Program for Dartmouth conference, where various leaders of AI proposed problems worth solving and ideas on how they would solve them: http://jmc.stanford.edu/articles/dartmouth/dartmouth.pdf